icann/root-metrics/README.md

 	- `--test_date` to pretend that it is a different date in order to make earlier reports

 ## Correctness testing

+_Important note_: in the current version of the testbed, correctness is not being checked.
+The data that could be used for correctness testing is being collected, but the steps from RSSAC047 used to check that data are not being performed.

 - `collector_processing.py` contains a twisty maze of code to check the correctness of queries to the root servers from Section 5.3 of RSSAC047
 - Clearly, this part needs test cases